GESS IIb: Overview of Energy Efficiency in Industry and Buildings

 - Identify energy efficiency measures along a conversion chain in an industry

-- Propose EE measures and solutions to put in place in the building or industry
+- Propose EE measures and solutions to put in place

 - Classify the energy efficiency of different control strategies of pumps.